openmotics/plugins/ventilation/README.md

 ## Mode: Dew point

 The ```outside_sensor_id``` is the ID of the outside Sensor that will influence the air that will get pulled inside.
-If for example a bathroom has a high dew point because there's hot moist air, but the air outside is far more humid, the ventilation will not be increased, since it would increase the dew point.
+If for example a bathroom has a high absolute humidity after a shower, but the air outside is far more humid, the ventilation will not be increased, since it would increase the humidity.

-The ```target_lower``` and ```target_upper``` values indicate the desired dew point inside.
-The system will try to get the dew point inside this range.
+The ```target_lower``` and ```target_upper``` values indicate the desired relative humidity range indoors.
+The system will try to get the relative humidity inside this range.
+If the current relative humidity is not within this range, and the outdoor humidity is right, the ventilation is increased to the ```medium``` setting.

+The ```offset``` is used to control the ventilation based on how close the dew point is to the actual temperature.
+If the dew point is higher than
-The ```high_offset``` is an offset above or below the target range that will cause the ventilation to be set to the high level.
-If the dew point is between the range but below the offset, it will only set to medium.
+2 times the offset below the actual temperature, the ventilation is set to ```medium```.
+If higher than 1 times the offset below the actual temperature, the ventilation is set to ```high```.

 The ```trigger``` setting covers sensor misreadings.
 As with every sensor, error readings will occur, and this threshold will make sure that at least X amount of measurements must be above a threshold to change the ventilation.
 A good value is ```3```.

-Example: A dew point between 10 and 16 degrees C is considered (very) comfortable.
-The ```high_offset``` could be set to ```4```, so ventilation will be set to medium for ranges 6 to 10 and 16 to 20, and to high when the dew point is below 6 and above 20.

 # Ventilation 0.x (obsolete)